victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

         // I would like it to be a free-function rather a member functions,
         // to lower the chance that the Intellisence will provide a disservice
         // to the developer slipping an unsafe getter by auto-suggestions.
-        // it's good to require a fair attention here friend std::vector<Pixel>& allowUnsafe(UnsafeReference&&);
+        // it's good to require a fair bit of attention here friend std::vector<Pixel>& allowUnsafe(UnsafeReference&&);
     };